acorn-io/runtime/docs/docs/38-authoring/00-overview.md

 }
 ```

-In the above example, there is a struct called containers, and another struct called `my-app`.
-It should be noted in an Acornfile, user-defined keys like `my-app` need to be placed in quotes if they contain a `-`.
+In the above example, there is a object named containers, and another object named `my-app`.

-Structs have `fields` in the above example the `containers` struct has a field named `my-app` that is a struct itself.

-For convenience you can collapse structs with only one field to a single `:` line until you have multiple fields for that value.
+For convenience you can collapse objects with only one field to a single `:` line until you have multiple fields for that value.

 ```shell
 containers: app: {